Alan Clark: Military history

 Clark's first book, The Donkeys (1961), was a revisionist history of the British Expeditionary Force's (BEF) campaigns at the beginning of the First World War.
 The book covers Western Front operations during 1915, including the offensives at Neuve Chapelle, Aubers Ridge and Loos, and ending with the enforced resignation of Sir John French as commander-in-chief of the BEF, and his replacement by Douglas Haig.
 Clark describes the battle scenes, and criticises the actions of several of the generals involved in the heavy loss of life that occurred.
-Much of the book is based on the political manoeuvres behind the scenes as commanders jostled for influence, and Sir John French's difficulties dealing with his French allies and with Lord Kitchener.
+Much of the book is based on the political manoeuvres behind the scenes as commanders jostled for influence, and John French's difficulties dealing with his French allies and with Lord Kitchener.
 Haig's own diaries are used to demonstrate how Haig positioned himself to take over command.
 The publication sold well, and is still in print 50 years after its first print run, being regarded as an important work on the British experience of the World War.

 The book's title was drawn from the expression "Lions led by donkeys" which has been widely used to compare British soldiers with their commanders.
 In 1921 Princess Evelyn Blücher published her memoirs, which attributed the phrase to OHL (the German GHQ) in 1918.
 Clark was unable to find the origin of the expression.
 He prefaced the book with a supposed dialogue between two generals and attributed the dialogue to the memoirs of German general Erich von Falkenhayn.
 Clark was equivocal about the source for the dialogue for many years, but in 2007, his friend Euan Graham recalled a conversation in the mid-1960s when Clark, on being challenged as to the dialogue's provenance, looked sheepish and said, "Well I invented it."
 This supposed invention emboldened critics of The Donkeys to condemn the work.

 Clark's choice of subject was strongly influenced by Lord Lee of Fareham, a family friend who had never forgotten what he saw as the shambles of the BEF.
 In developing his work, Clark became close friends with historian Basil Liddell Hart, who acted as his mentor.
 Liddell Hart read the drafts and was concerned by Clark's "intermittent carelessness".
 He produced several lists of corrections, which were incorporated, and wrote "It is a fine piece of writing, and often brilliantly penetrating."